somramnani/TriviaGame/README.md

 # Trivia Game
-A Trivia Game with multiple choice and true/false options and the player has to answer within the allocated time.
+A Trivia Game with multiple choice and true/false options and the player has to finish the quiz within the allocated time.

 ## Tools/Languages Used:
 - HTML/CSS